julianchurchill/text-adventure/README.md

   - DONE Muck selling crone
   - DONE barricade for first entrance to Perpetuity
   - DONE Shaved yak
+  - DONE Barrow for the barrow wight to live in
+  - DONE Barry Wight - the Nec-romancer
+  - DONE Lake
+  - DONE Temple
+  - DONE A brazier for the great hall 4 platforms
+  - DONE Bella
+  - DONE The demon witch
+  - DONE Kris knife
   - A hairy yak for the farm?
   - Second Fell beast for the barricade attack
   - Mushrooms